DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 With 2015 came Microsoft's attempt to reaffirm their place in the browser market.
 They unveiled Edge, a new browser built from the ground up with their own engines -- the proprietary EdgeHTML browser engine and open-source JavaScript engine Chakra.
 Following this unveiling, they announced plans to sunset Internet Explorer and subsequently adopted Edge as the new default browser in Windows.

 Unfortunately for Microsoft, Edge wasn't much liked upon release.
 While praised for performance, it was slandered for its lack of features and poor design choices, among other issues.
-Microsoft saw this and announced in 2018 that it would rebuild Edge as a Chromium based browser.
+Microsoft saw this and announced in 2018 that it would rebuild Edge as a Chromium-based browser.
 This move was completed in 2020 and was seen much more favourably.

 This left the web with three major engines: Google's Blink, Mozilla's Gecko, and Apple's WebKit.
 Almost every browser currently in existence relies on one of these three engines.

 Apple's WebKit sees significant use on its own devices.
-Safari is the browser of choice for most MacOS users, as it's preinstalled.
+Safari is the browser of choice for most macOS users, as it's preinstalled.
 WebKit also sees unanimous use on both iOS and iPadOS, where all browsers are relegated to merely a front for it.
 It also sees a degree of use in embedded applications thanks to its performant nature and in some other browsers.

 Mozilla's Gecko sees very minimal use outside of Firefox.
 It is used by a few Firefox forks, but very little beyond that.